 - sun exposure

-Applying moisturizer helps soothe skin, resolving dryness and redness.
-Choose noncomedogenic moisturizers like CeraVe to prevent skin irritation and clogged pores.
+Applying moisturizer helps soothe skin, helping to resolve dryness and redness.
+Choose noncomedogenic moisturizers to prevent skin irritation and clogged pores.

 Avoid certain foods and drinks

 Certain foods can trigger flushed, uneven complexions.
 Some, like sugary snacks, may even speed up development of wrinkles and age spots.